When marketing initiatives succeed or fail, the outcome is determined by how relevant your message is to the customer.

 Now, how do you identify the perfect moment to deliver a win back email?
 We use an approach that measures the average time it takes a customer to move from purchase 1 to 2, 2 to 3, 3 to 4, etc. By mapping these periods of purchase latency, we can estimate the average reorder period for a given purchase frequency.
 You can get really sophisticated and do this type of analysis within product categories or even for specific SKUs.

 Here’s an example of a product specific win back campaign: For a customer who buys a Swiffer, what is the average amount of time it takes them to come back and buy their first refill for the cleaning solution?
 Using our purchase latency analysis tool, we can determine that the majority of customers in the Swiffer segment made this purchase before 100.
 For any customer who hasn’t purchased their re-fill by Day 100, on Day 101 your win back campaign would trigger to for customers exhibiting abnormal purchase latency.

 We built a campaign that will trigger at the moment of maximum impact and won’t waste your precious marketing dollars on customers before they need to be marketed to.

 What you should do now

-If your company would like to understand the revenue potential of sending email campaigns using the segments mentioned in this post, we suggest you request a free ROI report here.
+If your company would like to understand the revenue potential of sending email campaigns using the segments mentioned in this post, we suggest you schedule a free strategy session.